nasa/harmony-trajectory-subsetter/README.md

   GeoTIFF output.
 * `Projections` - A dictionary mapping the prefix of some variable paths to a string representing the projection (e.g., "NLAEA", "SLAEA" or "CEA").

+### Versioning:

+There are two versions associated with the Trajectory Subsetter: the SDPS release version and the Harmony service Docker image version.

+#### SDPS versioning:

+The SDPS release version is managed via the `VERSION` file in the root directory of this repository.
+Bamboo reads this file during the build plan, and uses the contents in the deployment project when a release is deployed to Nexus.
+This occurs for major SDPS releases and for hotshelves.

+The SDPS releases version should only be iterated when a merging from the `dev` branch to the `master` branch, at a time when it has been identified that a static version of the Trajectory Subsetter is required.
+The process should be as follows:

+* Create a release branch from `dev` using `git checkout -b <release_branch_name>`.
+* Update the contents of the `VERSION` file to be the name of the new release, either an SDPS release (e.g., `212_UPDATES`) or a hotshelf (e.g., `HOTSHELF-DAS-XXX`).
+* Commit those changes, and create a pull request against the `master` branch.
+* Once the pull request is merged, ensure an appropriately named artefact has been placed in the [Trajectory Subsetter part of Nexus](https://maven.earthdata.nasa.gov/#browse/browse:trajectorysubsetter).
+* Merge back from `master` into `dev`, to ensure the `dev` branch is up to date.

+#### Harmony versioning:

+Harmony releases occur every time changes are made to the code and merged into the `dev` branch.
+The versions use semantic version numbers (`major.minor.patch`).
+This version is included in the `docker/service_version.txt` file.
+When updating the Trajectory Subsetter, the version number contained in that file should be incremented before creating a pull request.

+The general rules for which version number to increment are:

+* Major: When API changes are made to the service that are not backwards compatible.
+* Minor: When functionality is added in a backwards compatible way.
+* Patch: Used for backwards compatible bug fixes or performance improvements.

+When the Docker image is built, it will be tagged with the semantic version number as stored in `docker/service_version.txt`.